Skip to Content

 Norwegian forest cat with green eyes

-As a result, these friendly cats do require daily grooming.
-Their ears also often get tufts of fur which needs to be groomed.
+As a result, these friendly cats do require daily grooming, so it’s good to learn how to groom your cat properly.
+Their ears also often get tufts of fur that need to be groomed.
 The Norwegian Forest Cat actually has a double coat with one being weatherproof.

 Norwegian Forest Cat